nalgeon/redka/docs/usage-module.md

 }
 ```

 Don't forget to import the driver (here I use `github.com/mattn/go-sqlite3`).
-Using `modernc.org/sqlite` is slightly different, see [example/modernc/main.go](example/modernc/main.go) for details.
+See the list of the supported drivers below.

 To open an in-memory database that doesn't persist to disk, use the following path: